Unikka/Netwokteam.Neos.SentryClient/README.md

 Development:
 ------------

 This package is managed on GitHub.
-Feel free to get in touch at https://github.com/networkteam/Networkteam.Neos.SentryClient.
+Feel free to get in touch at https://github.com/Unikka/Unikka.Legacy.Neos.SentryClient.
+This package is based on the Netwokteam.Neos.SentryClient.
+These package supports Neos 3.x and higher.
+If you have an neos 2.x this package is for you, but better upgrade the instance ;)

 License:
 --------